moleculerjs/database/docs/README.md

 ## Custom actions
-To add custom actions, just create them under `actions` and call the built-in methods.
+To add your own actions, simply create them under `actions` and call the built-in methods.

 **Example**
 ```js